 The back of the 19-string instrument, for some reason stained black, is designed in a different way.
 But for what purpose?

 Another, very similar, 19-string instrument has surfaced.
-Many thanks to its owner, Maura Barnett, for all the following photographs.
+Many thanks to its owner, Maura Barnett, for the following photographs and measurements.

 Instrument belonging to Maura Barnett